Rohit-Satyam/serotyper/README.md

 ## Once conda is installed, restart the terminal and install mamba for quick dependency installation
 conda install -n base -c conda-forge -c bioconda mamba
 ```
-> Note: Skip this step if you already have Conda or Anaconda installed
+> Note: Skip this step if you already have Conda or Anaconda installed.
+But don't forget to install mamba

 ### Cloning the repository and organizing the data